-The taxation status of the benefits also has an impact.
-Sometimes the benefits come tax-free, and other times they are taxed.
-If you pay premiums using after tax dollars the benefit is paid tax-free.
-A tax free benefit of 2/3 gross income could be equivalent to normal take-home-pay.
+The taxation status also has an impact.
+Sometimes the claims money comes tax-free, and other times it is taxed.
+If you pay premiums using after tax dollars, the claim is paid tax-free.
+A tax-free benefit of 2/3 gross income could be equivalent to normal take-home-pay.

 Quotes of Premium Costs

-Get a short term disability quote to explain for yourself how these four factors impact your total benefit amounts, and the affordability of the monthly premium costs.
+Get a short-term disability quote to explain how these four factors influences your total benefit amounts, and the affordability of the monthly premium costs.

 Benefits for Pregnancy and Maternity Leave

 Couples with growing families in The Badger State face multiple challenges when it comes to finances.
-Often it is too easy to spend more than you earn for infertility treatments, a bigger home, a new car, infant furniture, baby clothes, etc. The list goes on and on.
-What do you do if one or both parents stop working?
-And most women do during maternity leave.
+Often it is too easy to spend more than you earn for infertility treatments, a bigger home, a new car, infant furniture, baby clothes, etc. What do you do if one or both parents stop working?
+Most women do during maternity leave.